Nimelli/pytrask/README.md

 ## Usage

 ### Add a Trask
-To add a "trask" simply add in your code, where you want it to be, a comment with the following format:
+To add a "trask", simply add in your code, where you want it to be, a comment with the following format:
 ```
 @trask
 <type>: <description>